Code-Institute-Submissions/vgopal02-UrbanStudio_AugResub/README.md

 ### Further Testing

 -   The Website was tested on Google Chrome, Firefox and Safari browsers.
--   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone5, iPhone 6/7/8 & iPhoneX.
+-   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone5, iPhone 6/7/8 & iPhoneX and site has been designed to be responsive on devices with minimum 240px width upto desktop.
 -   Testing was done to ensure that all pages were linking correctly.
 -   Friends and family members  across global locations ( US, India, Singpore and UK) were asked to review the site and document any bugs and/or user experience issues.